Damascenone

 Damascenones are a series of closely related chemical compounds that are components of a variety of essential oils.
 The damascenones belong to a family of chemicals known as rose ketones, which also includes damascones and ionones. beta-Damascenone is a major contributor to the aroma of roses, despite its very low concentration, and is an important fragrance chemical used in perfumery.

 The damascenones are derived from the degradation of carotenoids.

+β-damascenone is well-known for contributing to the strong aroma of red wines and has been found to enhance the floral, fruity notes of wine and contribute to its characteristic aroma.

 In 2008, (E)-β-damascenone was identified as a primary odorant in Kentucky bourbon.

 Biosynthesis

-The biosynthesis for β-damascenone begins with farnesyl pyrophosphate (FPP) and isopentenyl pyrophosphate (IPP) reacting to produce geranylgeranyl pyrophosphate (GGPP) Figure 1.
-Next two molecules of GGPP are condensed together to produce phytoene by removal of diphosphate and a proton shift catalyzed by the enzyme phytoene synthase (PSY).
-Phytoene then goes through a series of desaturation reactions using the enzyme phytoene desaturase (PDS) to produce phytofluene then ζ-carotene.
+The biosynthesis for β-damascenone begins when farnesyl pyrophosphate (FPP) and isopentenyl pyrophosphate (IPP) react to produce geranylgeranyl pyrophosphate (GGPP).
+The enzyme phytoene synthase (PSY) condenses two GGPP molecules together to produce phytoene, removing diphosphate with a proton shift.

+Phytoene then undergoes a series of dehydrogenation reactions. phytoene desaturase (PDS) first desaturates phytoene to produce phytofluene, then ζ-carotene.
 Other enzymes have been found to catalyze this reaction including CrtI and CrtP.

-The next series of desaturation reactions is catalyzed by the enzyme ζ-carotene desaturase (ZDS) to produced neurosporene followed by lycopene.
+Then ζ-Carotene desaturase (ZDS) catalyzes further desaturation to produce neurosporene followed by lycopene.
 Other enzymes that are able to catalyze this reaction include CtrI and CrtQ.
-Next lycopene goes through two cyclization reactions with the use of the enzyme lycopene β-cyclase first producing γ-carotene followed by the second cyclization producing β-carotene as shown in Figure 2.
-The mechanism for the cyclization of lycopene to β-carotene is shown in Scheme 2.
+The desaturation concludes when lycopene β-cyclase catalyzes lycopene cyclization, first producing γ-carotene, then β-carotene:

+The cyclization mechanism is as follows: